igorcasmarques/igorcasmarques.github.io/docs/resume/resume-toc.md

 I'm a technical writer from Ottawa, Canada.
 I also love coding and making sound art and music.

-Choose a section below to learn more about me.
+Download my [one-page resume](@site/static/resume/igor-marques-resume.pdf) or choose a section below to learn more about me.

 1. [Education](./education)
 1. [Skills and Tools](./skills-and-tools)